-- I. Business development existing and proposed to include land for large floorspaces and microbusiness / start up units. - J. Residential potential for a limited element of housing, including affordable housing, to enable business development. - K. Strathkelvin Retail Park potential for expansion to incorporate retail, leisure, food and drink where there is a specific locational need and Policy 14 Network of Centres and Retailing and the implementation of the Bishopbriggs and Kirkintilloch Town Centre Strategy/Masterplan is supported, and where expansion would be consistent with the protection of peatland. - L. Low Moss and High Moss Nature Local Nature Conservation Sites will be protected and enhanced and incorporate active travel/recreation links which integrate sensitively into the surrounding habitats.
+- A. Business development existing and proposed to include land for large floorspaces and microbusiness / start up units. - B. Residential potential for a limited element of housing, including affordable housing, to enable business development. - C. Strathkelvin Retail Park potential for expansion to incorporate retail, leisure, food and drink where there is a specific locational need and Policy 14 Network of Centres and Retailing and the implementation of the Bishopbriggs and Kirkintilloch Town Centre Strategy/Masterplan is supported, and where expansion would be consistent with the protection of peatland. - D. Low Moss and High Moss Nature Local Nature Conservation Sites will be protected and enhanced and incorporate active travel/recreation links which integrate sensitively into the surrounding habitats.
 The potential for the creation of a Local Nature Reserve covering these areas and including an undeveloped buffer around core peatland habitat should be investigated.
 Development must not have a negative impact on the Low Moss and High Moss Nature Local Nature Conservation Sites and hydrology across the area.
-SNH and SEPA must be consulted during the development of the Masterplan. - M. Cemetery Expansion of existing cemetery. - N. Any education and health care or ancillary facilities required by the development developer contributions may be an alternative dependant on the scale of requirement from the site. - O. Renewable energy and heat network development.
+SNH and SEPA must be consulted during the development of the Masterplan. - E. Cemetery Expansion of existing cemetery. - F. Any education and health care or ancillary facilities required by the development developer contributions may be an alternative dependant on the scale of requirement from the site.